karomei/trivia-website/README.md

     However, as IE is getting phased out into Edge, I decided to still use it instead of, XMLHttpRequest for instance.
     * Flex: Not supported by IE 6-9, partially supported by IE 10-11 and supported by Edge.

+## Acknowledgements

+I would like to thank especially my Code Institute mentor: Precious Ijege.
+He was a rock throughout the project and helped with a lot of questions and gave great support.

+Would also like to thank the Code Institute Slack Community, which I could reach out to whenever I needed a question resolved.